k88hudson/react-formation/README.md

+# Important note

+At current time of writing, this is a component API experiment -- the validation support etc. **is extremely naive and not ready for production**.

 # How to test this out

 I haven't published this or anything yet, you can try it out by cloning this repo and running: